Duran914/test-framework/README.md

 ```
 * Accepts three arguements
   * Accepts a dictionary (object) of a element name as a key and a selector as its value.
 Mulitple objects can be passed if clicking through numerous elements.
-  * locate_by requires a string argument of either "css" or "xpath"; css is the default
+  * locate_by requires a string argument of either "css" or "xpath"; css is the default.
   * node_index accepts a number argument, use when a desired element is returning a node list. node_index=0 will click on the first element in the node list.
   Hint: Use document.querySelectorAll() in the console to determine if an element is returning a node list.